MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

 If you have an outdated version, see [Upgrading existing Windows PowerShell](https://docs.microsoft.com/powershell/scripting/windows-powershell/install/installing-windows-powershell#upgrading-existing-windows-powershell).

 > [!IMPORTANT]
 > The modules described in this document, use .NET Framework.
-This makes it incompatible with PowerShell 6.0, which uses .NET Core.
+This makes it incompatible with PowerShell 6.0 and later, which uses .NET Core.

 ## Installation
 To run the PowerShell cmdlets for app creators, do the following: